claimvantage/sfdx-jenkins-shared-library/README.md

 <a name="steps"></a>
 ## Steps

-The general pattern to use these steps is this, where the `withOrgsInParallel` step supplies the `org` value:
+The general pattern to use these steps is this, where the `withOrgsInParallel` step passes the `org` value into the closure:
 ```
 #!/usr/bin/env groovy
 @Library('sfdx-jenkins-shared-library')